pycontribs/jira/docs/examples.rst

     auth_jira = JIRA(auth=('username', 'password'))

-Using this method, authentication happens during then initialization of the object.
+Using this method, authentication happens during the initialization of the object.
 If the authentication is successful, the retrieved session cookie will be used in future requests.
 Upon cookie expiration, authentication will happen again transparently.

 HTTP BASIC